If your sales leave much to be desired, don't rush to employ new team — instead, try to reinvigorate the existing.

 - Average deal value.
 This index can help you make forecasts and see how you can increase the value of your deals (for instance, by upsells).

 - Sales timing.
 This index is expressed by the number of days, weeks and months it takes sales reps to close each deal.
 The lower the index is, the better.
 If it is high, you have to find the reasons hindering the smooth sales progress and try to get rid of them.

 Study the figures and set a goal, together with the new strategy you are going to pursue.

-APRO CRM users can monitor all the crucial sales indexes right on their desktop by building customized diagrams.
+APRO CRM users can monitor all the crucial sales indexes right on their dashboard by building customized diagrams.

 Every day sales reps send dozens of emails, fill out piles of documents and compile endless reports... — automate all these processes and make the life of your sales team much easier!
 If you haven't yet done so — lose no more time!
 Get rid of the routine distracting your sales team from selling: automate email campaigns, introduce appointments organizer, create documents templates and much more — adjust all possible business processes

 and make the most of your CRM.
 Focus on selling and let your CRM do the rest.